C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 * Technological obsolescence: When hardware and software systems become outdated
 * Platform changes: When services hosting code shut down or significantly change
 * The ephemeral nature of digital storage: Digital media degrades over time
+* Accessibility: not all source code is equally accessible.
+Code can be [open source](https://opensource.org/osd) or [proprietary](https://en.wikipedia.org/wiki/Proprietary_software), a distinction that fundamentally conditions who can read, analyze, and preserve it.

 Why should we care about preserving historical code?
 This question is critical for historians and cultural preservationists to consider.
 Digital materials require intentional and continuous preservation strategies ([Conway 1996](https://www.clir.org/pubs/reports/conway2/index/)).
 Source code faces particular vulnerabilities: programming languages evolve, development platforms disappear, and the original context of creation can be lost within years of a program's abandonment.